 The next event to be arranged is a film night for children.
 The club room is also suited for private use, such as birthday parties.

-Notices of the events organised by the house committee are posted in good time on the bulletin boards of the buildings.
-The Kestikuja residents also have their own closed Facebook group, where the debates get rather heated every now and then.
+Notices of the events organised by the Lumo team are posted in good time on the bulletin boards of the buildings.
+The Kestikuja residents also have their own closed Facebook group.

 Being near nature